mavlink/mavlink-devguide/en/services/tunnel.md

 The rules for adding new `MAV_TUNNEL_PAYLOAD_TYPE` values are:
 1. Values 0-199 are reserved for MAVLink
 1. Enum values are "allocated" to vendors and/or specific hardware in blocks of 10:
-   - New blocks must start on the decade boundary (e.g. 200-209, 210-219, etc)
+   - New blocks must start on the decade boundary (e.g. 200-209, 210-219, etc.).
-   - Blocks are allocated sequentially (in the previous point the next block is allocated at 220, not 430)
+   - Blocks are allocated sequentially (in the previous point the next block is allocated at 220, not 430).
    - Vendors may reserve multiple sequential blocks if needed.
 1. Enum values in a block may be explicitly "reserved":
    - Values should be named using the format `MAV_TUNNEL_PAYLOAD_TYPE_XXXX_RESERVEDYY`, where `XXXX` indicates the vendor or software, and `YY` is an increasing number starting at 0.
-For example, the Storm32 gimbal might reserve `MAV_TUNNEL_PAYLOAD_TYPE_STORM32_RESERVED0`.
+     For example, the *STorM32 gimbal* might reserve a block of 10 values from `MAV_TUNNEL_PAYLOAD_TYPE_STORM32_RESERVED0` to `MAV_TUNNEL_PAYLOAD_TYPE_STORM32_RESERVED9`.
    - You do not *have to* explicitly reserve unused values.
 1. Enum values that are in use should be (re)named to reflect the vendor/software and purpose (e.g. `MAV_TUNNEL_PAYLOAD_TYPE_STORM32_CONFIG`).
 1. If a [payload definition is published](#publishing) its name and definition must not change.